lucianoaclemente/classic-compiler/README.md

 # classic-compiler
 Compiler written in python for classic machines (WIP)

-Powerful compiler that will enable the creation of programs for various classic machines such as microcomputers and video games.
+Powerful compiler that will enable the creation of programs for various classic machines such as microcomputers and game consoles.

 This project is an evolution of **OldBitsDevStudio** written in CSharp between 2010 and 2014.
 Developed by me and my friend Angelo Marcelo.
 This version fixes many design errors, making it more powerful and efficient!